Poultry shed disinfection – coccidial oocysts – broiler / floor reared birds

 Stage 3 – Poultry shed cleaning

 The detergent solution needs to be left for half an hour of contact time before being thoroughly washed down.
-Using the pressure washer again to rinse off with clean water to leave all treated areas visibly clean and allow to dry.
+Use the pressure washer again to rinse off with clean water to leave all treated areas visibly clean and allow them to dry.